Antosser/hilberts-curve/README.md

 2. Enter the level of the curve
 3. Enter the scale/multiplier of the "maze" in python
 4. Wait for a .mcfunction file to generate
-5. Create a minecraft datapack and drop the .mcfunction file in
+5. Create a minecraft datapack and drop the .mcfunction file inside the "functions" directory

 ### Automatically
 1. Open minecraftDatapackAll.py
-2. Create a minecraft datapack and drop the .mcfunction files in
+2. Create a minecraft datapack and drop the .mcfunction files inside the "functions" directory

 ## hilbertsCurve.py as a library
 1. Create a new python file